 Equity Philosophy and Rationale.
 We believe in maintaining a globally-diversified portfolio covering as many developed, emerging, and (to a modest degree) frontier markets as cost-effectively as possible.
 We also believe in covering the size-and-style spectrum to avoid prolonged periods of underperformance due to the cycles that investment styles exhibit.
 We agree with Eugene Fama and Ken French’s work, which observed that the stocks of smaller companies and those with attractive book-to-market values (aka “value” stocks) tend to outperform the broader market over time.

 As such, our stock portfolios will typically exhibit tilts toward securities with these characteristics.
 Research has shown that the size and style premiums persist in international and emerging markets, which explain our allocations to international developed and emerging markets, typically approximating their respective weights in the global equity universe.
-Depending upon availability and appropriateness in the mandate, we may also include a position in Frontier Markets.
 While there are additional risks and costs associated with such an investment, we believe there may be benefits to the portfolio such as further diversification and potential excess return.

 For diversification beyond these traditional equity categories, we add a position to Global REITs (Real Estate Investment Trusts), providing commercial real estate exposure in a low-cost package.
 REITs provide a diversification advantage over traditional equities as they are typically more closely correlated with their respective home economies.
 Their unique structure also results in return patterns that differ from other stocks and may exhibit similar or better expected returns over the long run.